 RSV Immunisation

-From the 1st of September 2024 to the 28 February 2025 this immunisation will be offered in The National Maternity Hospital after your baby is born.
+This year the HSE is continuing the free immunisation programme using nirsevimab to protect new born babies born in maternity units, against respiratory syncytial virus (RSV).
+Babies born between 1st September 2025 and 28th February 2026 in The National Maternity Hospital will be offered immunisation with nirsevimab shortly after birth, which is the best way to protect against RSV.
 Please be aware that the RSV immunisation is only available in the hospital after the birth of your baby.
 The hospital does not provide the RSV immunisation after you and your baby have been discharged.
+Babies born in the home birth setting are also eligible to receive this immunisation.

 For further information please see the HSE's Protect your new born baby against Respiratory Synctial Virus (RSV) leaflet.